TroyWilliams3687/documentos/en/documents/ch0_3_tables.md

 ### Clever References

-Writing markdown like
 ```
 See table @tbl:id.
 ```

-seems a bit redundant.
-Pandoc-tablenos supports "clever references" via single-character modifiers in front of a reference.
-Users may write
+`pandoc-tablenos` supports "clever references" via single-character modifiers in front of a reference.
+You can write the following instead:

 ```
  See +@tbl:id.
 ```

-to have the reference name (i.e., "table") automatically generated.
-The above form is used mid-sentence.
-At the beginning of a sentence, use
+At the beginning of a sentence, use:

 ```
  *@tbl:id
 ```

-instead.
-If clever references are enabled by default (see Customization, below), then users may disable it for a given reference using4
+You can disable clever references using the `!`:

 ```
 !@tbl:id
 ```

-Note: When using `*@tbl:id and emphasis (e.g., *italics*)` in the same sentence, the `*` in the clever reference must be backslash-escaped; e.g., `\*@tbl:id`.
+>Note: When using `*@tbl:id and emphasis (e.g., *italics*)` in the same sentence, the `*` in the clever reference must be escaped; e.g., `\*@tbl:id`.

 ### Tagged Tables

-The table number may be overridden by placing a tag in the table's attributes block as follows:
+Table number can be overrident:

 ```
 A B
 - -